What biochemical blood test is normal? table. Normal cholesterol value in women

 • Blood electrolytes

 Potassium and sodium are the most important electrolytes in the blood.
-It would seem that these are just trace elements, and their content in the body is scanty.
-In fact, it is difficult to imagine at least one organ or chemical process that would do without them.
+It would seem that these are just microelements, and their content in the body is scanty.
+In fact, it is difficult to imagine a single organ or chemical process that could do without them.

 Potassium

 The trace element plays an important role in enzymatic processes and metabolism.
 Its main function is to conduct electrical impulses in the heart.
-Fluctuations in potassium levels are very bad for the myocardium.
+Fluctuations in potassium levels have a very bad effect on the myocardium.

-The state when potassium is elevated is called hyperkalemia, and when it is low - hypokalemia.
-What threatens the increase in potassium?
+The condition when potassium is elevated is called hyperkalemia, and when it is low, hypokalemia.
+What are the dangers of high potassium levels?

 • drop in blood pressure;

-Such threatening conditions can occur with an increase in the trace element above 7.15 mmol / l.
+Such threatening conditions can occur when the microelement increases above 7.15 mmol/l.

 • nausea;